How smartphones can bring on a museum renaissance

 Giving all the mentioned above problems I think the market is ripe for disruption.
 Overall the use of new technologies would help facilitating the approach of people to the arts and ease the workload of museums: saving money and attracting new visitors.

 Following there are some mockups I made, that represents how the app will look like and the relative design choices commentary.
+The mockups are presented to give an immediate guidance for further design explorations.
 In the main panel we see the camera (painting) taking up most of the screen estate.
 As we said before it is important for the app to not take the focus away from the art pieces.
 The interaction available is minimal, presenting the appropriate actions situationally.
 On the left we see what happens when the user is pointing the camera towards a painting.
 The app would recognise the specific painting and if available super impose an icon indicating that a track is available to listen to.
 The user could then tap on either the icon or underneath where a card would contain the usual set of operations.

 The possibility with AR here are endless: similar or related paintings could be shown side-by-side.
 In the image on the right we see an example of what we said above, a real sized and high fidelity painting popping up on the (right) side for immediate comparison.
 Other informations/photos could be accessed by swiping up from the bottom of the screen like shown on the left, The informations could include articles or short texts that are relevant to the discussion.